-It has been TCRS' practice to conduct an actuarial audit every ten years, the last audit being completed effective with the 2009 valuation.
+It has been TCRS' practice to conduct an actuarial audit every ten years, the last audit being completed effective with the 2019 valuation.
 The current funding policy continues this practice.
 By statute, an actuarial experience study shall be conducted at least once every six years to establish demographic assumptions (pattern of retirement, turnover, mortality, etc.) and economic assumptions (investment earnings rate, salary, retiree cost of living, etc.).
 Pursuant to the funding policy adopted by the Board, an actuarial experience study is conducted every four years.
 The most recent experience study was conducted in 2016.
+An actuarial experience study as of June 30, 2020 is underway.
 As mentioned above, actuarial valuations are required every two years but by policy are conducted annually.